-- A. The Friend of the Court will provide the following to the Wayne Mediation Center: - 1.
-A copy of the motion or written complaint received by Friend of the Court. - 2.
+A. The Family Assessment Mediation and Education Department and the Friend of the Court will provide the following to the Wayne Mediation Center:

+- 1. A copy of the written order, motion, or complaint alleging a violation received by Friend of the Court. - 2.
 The parties' names, addresses, and phone numbers. - 3.
 The attorneys of record's names, addresses, and phone numbers. - 4.
 Copies of appropriate court orders for parenting time. - B. The Friend of the Court will send the parties a notice for the mediation appointment.
 The notice will include the date, time, contact phone number, and location of the mediation session.
-The Friend of the Court shall send a copy of the notice to the Wayne Meditation Center. - C. To object to a parenting time matter being referred to mediation, a party must file a motion with the court.

-D. The Wayne Mediation Center will confirm the results of the Domestic Violence Screening before scheduling the case for mediation.
+Mediation sessions may be held at the Family Assessment Mediation and Education Department.
+The Friend of the Court shall send a copy of the notice to the Wayne Meditation Center. - C. To object to a matter being referred to mediation, a party must file a motion before the assigned judge. - D. The Wayne Mediation Center will conduct the Domestic Violence Screening before scheduling the case for mediation.

 IV.
-Qualifications to Mediate Parenting Time Disputes
+Qualifications to Mediate Friend of the Court Matters

-To be eligible to serve as a volunteer parenting time mediator, a mediator must have successfully completed a 40-hour domestic relations mediation training pursuant to MCR 3.216 that is approved by the State Court Administrative Office.
-The Friend of the Court and the Wayne Mediation Center will collaborate to establish standard requirements for ongoing training.
+To be eligible to serve as a volunteer parenting time mediator, a mediator must have successfully completed an approved State Court Administrative Office 40-hour domestic relations mediation and the Domestic Violence training.
+The Presiding Judge of the Domestic Relations Division, Director of Family Assessment Mediation and Education Department, Director of The Mediation Tribunal Association, the Friend of the Court, and the Wayne Mediation Center will collaborate to establish standard requirements for ongoing training.